akorn/zfsbackup/README.md

  * Have a single `sources.d` directory on the client for the entire subtree.
    * Create the `recursive-snapshot` flag file and use `create-and-mount-snapshot` as a pre-client script to create a recursive snapshot before the backup.
    * Don't set up separate write-only rsync modules for the lower elements of the hierarchy on the server; use `no-xdev` on the client to traverse the entire subtree.
+   * If you want to use the `check-if-changed-since-snapshot` pre-client script, you have to modify it to also be recurisve (patches welcome!).
  * Create separate filesystems on the backup server and arrange them in the same hierarchy they're in on the client (TODO: write a helper script for this.)
  * Make sure the backupserver creates a recursive snapshot when the backup of the topmost directory is finished (add `-r` to the `make-snapshot` command line in `post-xfer exec`).
-   * Make sure the topmost directory is backed up last (there is currently no mechanism for this, but one could be invented).
- * Symlink the `check-if-changed-since-snapshot` pre-client script into all your pertinent `sources.d` directories.
- * Set up a separate sources.d-style directory and an accompanying server-side rsync module for `/lxc/guest1/rootfs/home` (and any other filesystems you want to be able to back up separately); in the client-side directory, put a `check` script that returns 1 if it's not run interactively (or if a specific environment variable is not set, or something), so that this backup job is not triggered during the scheduled runs but can be triggered manually.
+ * Optional: set up a separate sources.d-style directory and an accompanying server-side rsync module for `/lxc/guest1/rootfs/home` (and any other filesystems you want to be able to back up separately); in the client-side directory, put a `check` script that returns 1 if it's not run interactively (or if a specific environment variable is not set, or something), so that this backup job is not triggered during the scheduled runs but can be triggered manually.

-*With* sub-sources, it's not much simpler, but perhaps more intuitive:
+This approach has the virtue of relative simplicity.
+However, from a success or failure perspective it's all or nothing.

+*With* sub-sources, it's somewhat more complicated but allows better re-use of partial configurations (such as `exclude` files), as well as skipping traversal of sub-filesystems that haven't changed since the last backup:

  * Have a single `sources.d` directory on the client for the entire subtree.
    * Create the `recursive-snapshot` flag file and use `create-and-mount-snapshot` as a pre-client script to create a recursive snapshot before the backup.
    * *Do* set up separate write-only rsync modules for the lower elements of the hierarchy on the server; *don't* use `no-xdev` on the client (so that it backs up each fs separately).
    * Create a sub-source for each member fs in a hierarchy that matches the real fs hierarchy.
 (TODO: write a helper script for this.)
    * Symlink the `check-if-changed-since-snapshot` pre-client script into all your pertinent `sources.d` directories, including the sub-sources.
-   * TODO: implement a mechanism to force sub-sources to back up a specific snapshot (one just created recursively from the topmost dataset).
+   * The `create-and-mount-snapshot` pre-client script in the topmost source sets the path/ symlink in all sub-sources to directories where the corresponding snapshots are mounted.
  * Create separate filesystems on the server and arrange them in the same hierarchy they're in on the client (TODO: write a helper script for this).
  * Make sure the backupserver creates a recursive snapshot when the backup is finished (add `-r` to the `make-snapshot` command line in `post-xfer exec`).
  * Set up a separate sources.d-style directory and an accompanying server-side rsync module for `/lxc/guest1/rootfs/home` (and any other filesystems you want to be able to back up separately); in the client-side directory, put a check script that returns 1 if it's not run interactively (or if a specific environment variable is not set, or something), so that this backup job is not triggered during the scheduled runs but can be triggered manually.

+With this approach, you can individually track which sub-backup succeeded when, and disable recursion for filesystems that haven't changed since the last backup was taken.
+This can't be implemented in `check-if-changed-since-snapshot` even if it were sub-source aware, because it could only enable or disable recursion for the entire tree, not parts of it.

 On the server, we want to expose the snapshotted hierarchies as a single hierarchy over rsync.
 This can be done as follows: